AP sources: Paul Pelosi, husband of House speaker, was severely beaten during break-in and is being treated for injuries - NewsBreak

 RIO DE JANEIRO (AP) — Polls open for Brazil election that pits leftist former President Lula da Silva against far-right incumbent Bolsonaro.
 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.

-Ukrainian officials report a barrage of Russian strikes on critical infrastructure in Kyiv, Kharkiv and other key cities

-KYIV, Ukraine (AP) — Ukrainian officials report a barrage of Russian strikes on critical infrastructure in Kyiv, Kharkiv and other key cities.
+Israelis are voting in the country’s fifth election since 2019, hoping to break the political deadlock

+JERUSALEM (AP) — Israelis are voting in the country’s fifth election since 2019, hoping to break the political deadlock.
 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.

+Stacey Abrams lambasted for being in 'insane wing' of Democrat Party after debate dig at Georgia sheriffs

+Fox News contributor Newt Gingrich joined 'America's Newsroom' on Tuesday to weigh in on key governor's races in Georgia and New York.

 "As A Frugal Dutch Person, This Mesmerizes Me": People From All Around The World Are Sharing Their Favorite Aspect Of American Life And Culture